The Adventures of Pete & Pete

-The Adventures of Pete & Pete is an American comedy television series created by Will McRobb and Chris Viscardi for Nickelodeon.
-It centers around two brothers, both named Pete Wrigley, and their humorous and surreal adventures in suburbia among their equally eccentric friends, enemies, and neighbors.
+The Adventures of Pete & Pete is an American television sitcom created by Will McRobb and Chris Viscardi for Nickelodeon.
+It focuses on two brothers, both named Pete Wrigley, and their humorous and surreal adventures in suburbia among their equally eccentric friends, enemies, and neighbors.

-The Adventures of Pete & Pete began on Nickelodeon in 1989 as minute-long shorts that aired as interstitials.
-Owing to the popularity of the shorts, five half-hour specials were made, followed by a regular half-hour series that ran for three seasons from 1993 to 1996.
-As of October 5, 2015, reruns of the shorts and the shows run on TeenNick as part of the NickSplat block.
+The Adventures of Pete & Pete began on Nickelodeon in 1989 as minute-long and 30-second shorts that aired as interstitials.
+Because of the popularity of the shorts, five half-hour specials were made, followed by a regular half-hour series that ran for three seasons from 1993 to 1996.
+As of October 5, 2015, reruns of the shorts and the shows aired on TeenNick as part of the NickSplat block.

 Jason Ankeny of AllMusic called the series "the greatest children's show ever", while IGN called it "one of the most well-written kids shows ever".
 The first two seasons were released on DVD in 2005; the third was planned for 2006 but was indefinitely postponed.

+Plans for a film based on the show fell through and the script was reworked into the Nickelodeon movie Snow Day, released on February 11, 2000.
+That film in turn, got a musical remake in 2022 as well.

 Setting

-Pete & Pete is set in Wellsville, a fictional town in the U.S. whose exact geography is never specified.
+Pete & Pete is set in Wellsville, a fictitious town in the United States whose exact geography is never specified.
 License plates in the show refer to "The Sideburn State", and according to the series' canon, the Wrigley house is set miles from the Canadian border, 500 miles from Hoover Dam and "not far from the beach".
 The name of the town is also a nod to The Embarrassment's song "Wellsville".
 Certain locations were fictionalized for the purposes of the show; Glurt County, mentioned in "Yellow Fever" and "The Good, the Bad and the Lucky", does not exist in any state.

 The show was filmed largely in Leonia, New Jersey, with location shots done in a variety of other spots around northern New Jersey, including the Willowbrook Mall in Wayne, New Jersey, and the Wrigley House in Cranford, New Jersey.
-The exteriors of Pete & Pete's house (as seen in the credit sequence and other shots) were filmed on Vreeland Avenue in Leonia, New Jersey.
+The exteriors of Pete & Pete's house (as seen in the credit sequence and other shots) were filmed on Vreeland Avenue in Leonia.
 The football field used for various episodes is that of Bayonne High School in Bayonne, New Jersey.
 The fictional Wellsville High School's mascot is a squid.